zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

         MyATPConnection*.
 Since you elected to save your *atpc\_user* password, you aren’t
         prompted for the password and the connection is opened immediately.
-The hierarchy is expanded under MyATPConnection* in the left-side panel.
+The hierarchy of details appears under *MyATPConnection* in the left-side panel.

         - *Expand the Tables (Filtered)* option under your connection name